Machines & Parts by Air Freight to Mexico

 Arrival & delivery

-Machines & parts falls under IATA category general.
-This determines the packaging, labeling, and documentation requirements.
-Aircargo.nl fully handles this for you in accordance with applicable IATA regulations.
+Machines & Parts is classified under IATA category general.
+This determines packaging, labeling, and documentation requirements.
+Aircargo.nl fully manages this for you in compliance with the applicable IATA regulations.

 The price depends on weight, volume, any special handling, and the chosen carrier.
-Typical weight for Machines & parts ranges between 200 and 50000 kg.
+Machines & Parts typically weighs between 200 and 50000 kg.
 Request a non-binding quote — we usually respond within 4 hours.

 How long does delivery to Mexico take?

-Which documents are needed for export of Machines & parts to Mexico?
+What documents are needed to export Machines & Parts to Mexico?

-Standard required documents are a commercial invoice, packing list, and Air Waybill.
-For Machines & parts, Detailed packing list with part numbers and values, commercial invoice, AWB; CE documentation; ATA carnet for temporary import are also needed.
+Standard required documents include a commercial invoice, packing list, and Air Waybill.
+For Machines & Parts, Detailed packing list with part numbers and values, commercial invoice, AWB; CE documentation; ATA carnet for temporary import are additionally required.
 Aircargo.nl prepares all documentation for you.

-Request a specific quote for Machines & parts to Mexico.
-We reply on average within 4 hours.
+Request a tailored quote for Machines & Parts to Mexico.
+We typically reply within 4 hours.